 Emergent Multilingual Learners in Prekindergarten Programs

 On April 3, 2017, the New York State Board of Regents (BOR) approved a protocol for Emergent Multilingual Learners developed to guide and support state-funded Prekindergarten programs in implementing best practices relative to the role of the home language.
-At the April meeting, staff was directed to utilize the Emergent Multilingual Learners (EMLLs) Language Profile for Prekindergarten Students as part of an EMLL Profile Process to identify when a prekindergarten student’s home or primary language is other than English.
+At the April meeting, staff was directed to utilize the Emergent Multilingual Learners (EMLs) Language Profile for Prekindergarten Students as part of an EML Profile Process to identify when a prekindergarten student’s home or primary language is other than English.
 The Language Profile is available in 24 languages which can be downloaded by clicking on the link above.

-The Language Profile gathers information about all students in Prekindergarten, and identifies the existing language(s) and linguistic experiences of young students and is part of an integral protocol that will assist educators in providing instructional services that best meet the needs of EMLLs.
-Students identified by the EMLL Language Profile are entitled to a combination of supports and instruction in their home language(s) while learning English.
-In addition, this protocol will assist the Department in maintaining accurate counts of EMLLs in Prekindergarten programs.
+The Language Profile gathers information about all students in Prekindergarten, and identifies the existing language(s) and linguistic experiences of young students and is part of an integral protocol that will assist educators in providing instructional services that best meet the needs of EMLs.
+Students identified by the EML Language Profile are entitled to a combination of supports and instruction in their home language(s) while learning English.
+In addition, this protocol will assist the Department in maintaining accurate counts of EMLs in Prekindergarten programs.
 All information gathered by this Protocol should be shared with Kindergarten teachers to ensure that there is an effective and successful transition from Prekindergarten to Kindergarten.

 The following guidance document introduces the NYSED protocol.
 School-based UPK programs, community-based organizations (CBO), and interested community members will find useful information and guidance to support instruction and programming for this population of children: